 Working at MIT offers opportunities, an environment, a culture - and benefits - that just aren't found together anywhere else.
 If you're curious, motivated, want to be part of a unique community, and help shape the future - then take a look at this opportunity.

-Job Requirements REQUIRED: high school diploma or its equivalent; at least five years' related experience; expertise in one or more skilled trades, facilities management, or engineering discipline; strong background in a repair and maintenance setting with oversight over the mechanical, electrical, and plumbing fields; direct experience in HVAC and refrigeration troubleshooting and repair; demonstrated proficiency with job planning and execution; ability to manage work order backlogs and make sound judgment when prioritizing daily work; excellent interpersonal and written and oral communications skills; experience with computers systems; ability to traverse in and around mechanical rooms and on rooftops; and demonstrated ability to manage a large portfolio of academic, office, lab, and housing buildings.
-Associate's or B.S. degree and experience in an academic setting preferred.
-Job #15577-P
+REQUIRED : a high school diploma or its equivalent (associate's or bachelor's degree preferred); at least five years' supervisory experience in building operations; expertise in one or more skilled trades, facilities management, or engineering discipline; background in a repair and maintenance setting overseeing mechanical, electrical and plumbing fields; direct experience in HVAC, refrigeration troubleshooting, and repair; demonstrated proficiency in job planning and execution; ability to manage work order backlogs and make good sound judgments when prioritizing daily work; excellent interpersonal and written and oral communication skills; experience with computer systems; ability to traverse in and around mechanical rooms and on rooftops; and demonstrated ability to manage a large portfolio of academic, office, lab, and housing buildings.
+Experience working in an academic setting preferred.
+Job #18768-9

 Must be available to respond to off-hour campus emergencies and to work any shift deemed appropriate due to operational needs.